AakashSingh20/Briefify/README.md

 - Duration of the meeting.

-- Action list within the tarnscript.
+- Action list within the transcript.

 - Summary of the meet.

-- Summary translation in any global scripted language.
+- Summary translation in any globally scripted language.

 - Storage functionalities for previous video uploads and the previous generated summaries.